 A Livestream Event will be broadcast at 6:30 EDT to more than 1,500 other gatherings around the globe, the public is invited and welcome to participate to learn more about Rotary’s polio efforts at this event.

 “We are very excited that Rotary is so close to ending polio.
-This is historic and I’m proud Cereal City Sunrise Rotary Club can play a role”, Tim Lantinga, Club President and event host, said
+This is historic and I’m proud Cereal City Sunrise Rotary Club can play a role”, Tim Lantinga, Club President and event host, said.

 Rotary has contributed more than US$1.8 billion from its 33,000 clubs around the world to ending polio since 1985, including contributions from area clubs and Rotarians.